sasgithub/Data_Analytics_cs/case-study/data/prop_df.md

 **Type:** R Data Frame

+**Description**
+Provides the *within-week part distribution* of ride frequency over the day, enabling comparisons of riding patterns between weekdays and weekends on a relative scale.

 **Provenance:**
 Derived directly from `rides_by_hour_weekpart`, which summarizes the hourly count of non-tourist customer rides split by "week part" (Weekday or Weekend).